 Proposals that promote more cost-reflective bidding are likely to result in more economically efficient dispatch compared to proposals that do not support such incentives.
 Each of the three Rule change proposals reduces the incentives for Snowy Hydro to bid in a way that results in NEMMCO intervention to manage negative settlement residues, resulting in an improvement in dispatch efficiency relative to the base case.
-However, the bidding incentives for Snowy Hydro's Murray and Tumut generators are different under the Split Snowy Region and Southern Generators' Congestion Pricing proposals compared to the Abolition proposal.
+However, the bidding incentives for Snowy Hydro's Murray and Tumut generators are different under the Split Snowy Region and Southern Generators' Congestion Pricing proposals compared to the Abolition alternative.

-The Split Snowy Region and Southern Generators' Congestion Pricing proposals both reduce Snowy Hydro's incentives to engage in disorderly bidding of Murray and Tumut generation by removing much of the risk of those plants being "mispriced".
+The Split Snowy Region and Southern Generators' Congestion Pricing proposals both reduce Snowy Hydro's incentives to engage in disorderly bidding of Murray and Tumut generation by removing much of the risk of those plants being "mispriced"34.
 However, both these proposals introduce strong incentives for Snowy Hydro to maintain headroom, or prevent congestion, on all lines between its plant and the Victorian or NSW RRN, depending on the direction of flows.
-At times of northward flows if there are no constraints between Tumut and the NSW RRN, the price at the Tumut RRN will be similar to the NSW RRP, while if there is a constraint between Tumut and the NSW RRN, the price at the Tumut RRN will fall below the NSW RRP.
+At times of northward flows if there are no constraints between Tumut and the NSW RRN, the price at the Tumut RRN will be similar to the NSW RRP,35 while if there is a constraint between Tumut and the NSW RRN, the price at the Tumut RRN will fall below the NSW RRP.
 Withholding output at Tumut at these times may reduce the risk of constraints binding between the Tumut RRN and NSW RRN during northward flows, increasing the likelihood of a relatively higher Tumut RRP.

-Similar incentives for Snowy Hydro to bid in a way to prevent lines between its generation and the neighbouring RRN from constraining exist at times of southward flows, enabling Snowy Hydro can try to "import" the higher RRP from the neighbouring region.
+Similar incentives for Snowy Hydro to bid in a way to prevent lines between its generation and the neighbouring RRN from constraining exist at times of southward flows, enabling Snowy Hydro to try to "import" the higher RRP from the neighbouring region.
 The incentives for Snowy Hydro to maintain headroom are

-&lt;sup>31 AEMC 2006, "Industry Leaders Strategy Forum - Summary of Discussion", Congestion Management Review, 17 October 2006.
+33 AEMC 2006, "Industry Leaders Strategy Forum - Summary of Discussion", Congestion Management Review, 17 October 2006.
 Available: www.aemc.gov.au.

-&lt;sup>32 Mis-pricing occurs when a generator's local nodal price and its respective regional reference price differ.
+34 Mis-pricing occurs when a generator's local nodal price and its respective regional reference price differ.
 Disorderly bidding occurs when a generator has incentives to bid below cost in order to ensure it is dispatched.
 These concepts are discussed in more detail in Appendix A.

-&lt;sup>33 The difference between RRPs at these times will reflect dynamic inter-regional loss factors.
+35 The difference between RRPs at these times will reflect dynamic inter-regional loss factors.

-driven by both the potential to maximise revenue across its generation output by accessing a relatively higher price, and the potential to manage basis risk by minimising inter-regional price separation (as discussed in Section 4.1 and 4.4).
+20 Rule Determination - Split Snowy Region and Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region driven by both the potential to maximise revenue across its generation output by accessing a relatively higher price, and the potential to manage basis risk by minimising inter-regional price separation (as discussed in Section 4.1 and 4.4).
 The net effect of this mis-pricing and resulting disorderly bidding on overall dispatch efficiency outcomes is not clear from a conceptual analysis.
 This is an empirical question that has been informed by the Commission's quantitative modelling, discussed below.